michaelchen78/real-factorial/README.md

 # real-factorial
-Supplementary to the article "A Real Factorial", completed in fulfillment of the mathematics internal assessment requirement for the International Baccalaureate Diploma.
+Supplementary to the article "A Real Factorial", completed in fulfillment of the mathematics internal assessment requirement for the International Baccalaureate Diploma (by an anonymous student).